makrai/notes/ehmann18-emo-ice-content-anal-diar-Antarctic.md

 ## 1.3.
 Aim of the study

 * word-based content analysis for exploring and comparing the effect of time on overall and fine-grained patterns of emotionality
   * two different winterovering settings in the Antarctica,
     * Concordia and Halley VI
-  * assessed the presence of the third-quarter phenomenon.
+  * assessed the presence of the third-quarter phenomenon

 # 4. Discussion

-* Concordia and the Halley VI samples: very different emotionality patterns.
+* Concordia and the Halley VI samples: very different emotionality patterns
 * Concordia
-  * Affective Processes, i.e., the overall expression of emotions gradually decreased with increasing isolation.
+  * Affective Processes, ie, the overall expression of emotions gradually decreased with increasing isolation
   * Emotional Valence showed an overall declining trend until reaching a nadir in the Q3 period, and then it significantly improved in the Q4 period
     * components contributing to this pattern include
       * Positive Emotions, which was diminished in the second half of the winter-over season, and
       * Negative Emotions, particularly Anger, which were both expressed most markedly in the third quarter of the isolation
       * Otherwise, Anxiety was the highest in Q1 and the lowest in the Q4
-      * Sadness showed no significant changes.
+      * Sadness showed no significant changes
 * Halley VI
-  * no significant changes were observed in any Emotionality Word categories in
+  * no significant changes were observed in any Emotionality Word categories
   * no evidence of the “third-quarter phenomenon”
   * TQP only detectable in Emotional Valence and Negative Emotions, particularly Anger, while
-    Positive Emotions, Anxiety, and Sadness showed different patterns.
-These
+    Positive Emotions, Anxiety, and Sadness showed different patterns
-  * literature: the phenomenon is inconsistent (Sandal, Leon, & Palinkas, 2006; Hawkes & Norris, 2017).
-By demonstrating
+  * literature: the phenomenon is inconsistent (Sandal, Leon, & Palinkas, 2006; Hawkes & Norris, 2017)
-  * future: the circumstances under which Q3 or any other dynamic pattern is manifested.
+  * future: the circumstances under which Q3 or any other dynamic pattern is manifested
 * The novelty of our study is the use of word-based content analysis for exploring the emotional patterns and time-effect thereon
   * fine-grained analysis of seven different aspects of emotionality (Affectivity, Positive Emotions, Negative Emotions, Emotional Valence, Anger, Anxiety, and Sadness) in two ICE samples
-  * Such differences in the emotionality patterns between the two stations may be attributed to multiple factors.
+  * Such differences in the emotionality patterns between the two stations may be attributed to multiple factors
+* A/another reasonable explanation
-* A reasonable explanation may pose the possibility that the more isolated a setting (in a possible locational sequence of ships < islands < coastal bases < deep inland bases < remote camps), the more negativity is expressed (see, e.g., Sandal, 2000; Stuster+ 2000).
+  * the more isolated a setting, the more negativity is expressed (ships < islands < coastal bases < deep inland bases < remote camps) (see, eg Sandal, 2000; Stuster+ 2000)
-* Another important consideration might be the role of cultural differences in the expression and withdrawal of emo.
+  * the role of cultural differences in the expression and withdrawal of emo
-  * Pennebaker, Rimé, and Blankenship (1996) found correlations with geographical latitude and the occurrence of emo exp in
+    * Pennebaker, Rimé, and Blankenship (1996) found correlations with geographical latitude and the occurrence of emo exp
     * increasing from north to south
     * Palinkas+ (2004) found evidence of cultural variation in changes in both mood and structural and functional characteristics of social dynamics during the winter in Antarctica
-    * The results obtained in our two samples fit these patterns.
+      * The results obtained in our two samples fit these patterns